 The sanctions imposed will be based upon the incident in question as well as the student’s conduct history.
-In all cases where sanctions are imposed, the student will receive written notification and a copy will become part of the student’s conduct file in the Dean of Students Office.
+In all cases where sanctions are imposed, the student will receive written notification and a copy will become part of the student’s conduct file in the Office of Student Life.
 Depending on the severity of the violation, the parents or guardians of the student may receive written notification of the decision.
 For sexual misconduct incidents, the complainant will be notified in writing of any institutional disciplinary proceeding that arises from an allegation of domestic violence, dating violence, sexual assault, or stalking.
 The following are the penalties most often assigned, listed in increasing order of severity.
 However, the Hearing Officer may assign additional penalties, including written warning, monetary fines, restitution, activities restrictions, short term suspension, counseling, community service, educational assignment, room or hall relocation, and/or revocation of residency status.
 Exemplary behavior may be considered and factored in when deciding sanctions.
 Any student who is removed from a campus residence because of a student conduct sanction remains financially responsible for the room portion of the residency fee.

 Probation — The student is notified in writing that any further violation(s) of Carthage policies may result in immediate removal from the residence halls, suspension or expulsion.
 A student on probation status may be excluded from participating in all co-curricular or non-credit activities, except as a spectator, and may not represent Carthage at any public appearance.
 Co-curricular and non-credit activities include, but are not limited to, all extra-curricular activities (i.e. inter-collegiate athletics, intramurals, Greek participation, clubs, etc.).
 A time limit will be stated but normally should not exceed one calendar year.
 This sanction may be an alternative to suspension and/or expulsion.
 A copy of the letter is placed in the student’s confidential conduct file and will remain part of this file for up to five years after leaving Carthage College, and is sent to the parent/guardian.
 No notation is made on the permanent record in the Registrar’s Office.